 Research dissemination: Open Access

 The rapid development of Open Access publishing is of urgent concern to Subject Associations.
-UCML will be holding a discussion of OA issues as they affect our field, in the afternoon of the Plenary meeting of 18 January 2013.
+UCML held a discussion of OA issues as they affect our field in the afternoon of the Plenary meeting of 18 January 2013.

 Most of the discussion so far in the UK has focused on journal publication; but the future of book publication is being scoped in the AHRC-funded, JISC-hosted OAPEN-UK project, which is a pilot investigation in collaboration with a number of publishers on how OA is likely to affect monographs & edited collections; it also held focus groups with a range of interested parties, including Subject Associations/Learned Societies; these meeting reports can all be found on http://oapen-uk.jiscebooks.org/ , and provide a very useful snapshot of the views of a range of stakeholders.